catherinejelder/packing_list/README.md

 # packing_list
-A simple package indexer

-A simple package indexer.
+A simple package indexing service.
 API details withheld for the moment.
 Tested with python 3.5.

 To run, clone the repo, cd into it, then build the dockerfile: